 November: Construct the names of these European film directors, the title of the first film they (co-)directed and the year of production (based on an idea of Jock Irvine, N1JI)

-December: Construct the call signs of the members who participated and submitted their results in at least 10 of our challenges from June 1012 until October 2017 and the number of times they participated.
+December: Construct the call signs of the members who participated and submitted their results in at least 10 of our challenges from June 2012 up to and including October 2017 and the number of times they participated.

 Most Recent European challenge: